 - Excessive chewing

-Other signs that can be associated with nausea may include:
+Other signs or symptoms that can be associated with nausea may include:

-- Dry heaving (this can be associated with an emergency condition called “bloat”).
+- Dry heaving (this can also be associated with an emergency condition called “bloat”)

 - Dehydration (persistent vomiting can lead to dehydration)

-- Abnormal behavior or physical abnormalities associated with prolonged vomiting such as the presence of lethargy (reluctance to move), abdominal pain, lack of appetite, diarrhea, weight loss, vomiting or other physical abnormalities.
+- Abnormal behavior or physical abnormalities associated with prolonged vomiting, such as the presence of lethargy (reluctance to move or decreased activity), abdominal or stomach pain, weight loss, or other physical abnormalities

 Diagnosis of Nausea in Dogs

 There are many different reasons nausea can occur in dogs.
 Optimal therapy for any serious or persistent medical condition depends on establishing the correct diagnosis.
 There are numerous potential causes of nausea and before any treatment can be recommended, it is important to identify the underlying cause.
-Tests may include:

 - Complete medical history and physical examination, including abdominal palpation.
 Your vet will feel your dog’s abdomen to evaluate for evidence of pain or abnormal organ size or shape.
-The medical history will most likely include questions regarding the following: exposure to trash; vaccination history; diet; appetite; general health; associated vomiting and character of vomitus (frequency, progression, presence of blood duration of vomiting); weight loss; past medical problems; medication history and presence of other gastrointestinal signs such as diarrhea.
+The medical history will most likely include questions regarding the following: exposure to trash, vaccination history, diet, appetite, general health, associated vomiting and character of vomitus (frequency, progression, presence of blood duration of vomiting), weight loss, past medical problems, medication history and presence of other gastrointestinal signs such as diarrhea.
 They will also question about any current or prior infections.

-- Your veterinarian may recommend a number of laboratory tests which may include a complete blood count (CBC), a serum biochemical panel, and a urinalysis.
+- Your veterinarian may recommend a number of laboratory tests that may include a complete blood count (CBC), a serum biochemical panel, and a urinalysis.
 These tests can help evaluate for signs of infection, anemia, dehydration, acute or chronic kidney disease, liver disease, pancreatitis, diabetes mellitus, electrolyte abnormalities, and more.
 An additional blood test called the CPL can help evaluate for pancreatitis.

-- Fecal examination may be recommended to search for the presence of parasites or blood)
+- Fecal examination may be recommended to search for the presence of parasites or other infections.

-- Ultrasonography is an imaging technique that allows visualization of abdominal structures by recording reflection (echoes) of inaudible sound waves to determine the size and shape of abdominal organs, it can also detect changes in the consistency or texture of organs.
+- Ultrasonography, commonly known as “ultrasound”, is an imaging technique that allows visualization of abdominal structures by recording reflections (echoes) of inaudible sound waves to determine the size and shape of abdominal organs, normal intestinal tract motility, and detect changes in the consistency or texture of organs.
 Ultrasound can evaluate the stomach, intestines, liver, pancreas, kidneys, bladder, and lymph nodes.
 Not all veterinary clinics offer ultrasound, therefore you may be referred to a specialty vet hospital.

 Treatment of Nausea in Dogs